9 Small Ship Scottish Cruises You Should Know About

 Tying up at night may be near a pub such as this one at the entrance to the Crinan Canal. * Photo: Ted Scull

-Amongst the Inner Hebrides is Eigg, the island site where in 1577 the MacLeods massacred 395 MacDonalds in a cave, while the more peaceful sites are an Iron Age fort, a 6th-century church and Viking burial mounds.
+Amongst the Inner Hebrides is community-owned Eigg, the island site where in 1577 the MacLeods massacred 395 MacDonalds in a cave, while the more peaceful sites are an Iron Age fort, a 6th-century church and Viking burial mounds.

 If you want to see the MacLeod’s ancestral lair, Dunvegan Castle on Skye reveals 800 years of history.